 Gourmet Camino La Rioja

 Our Camino La Rioja is a walk, wine and dine tour with a lot to offer lovers of nature, culture and gastronomy.
-You’ll enjoy vineyard visits, 2 Michelin star dining, enchanting landscapes and cultural heritage with some very special places to stay.
+You’ll enjoy vineyard visits, first-class dining, enchanting landscapes and cultural heritage with some very special places to stay.

 La Rioja is one of Spain's finest landscapes with medieval towns, monasteries, vineyards and wonderful local cuisine.